hypermodularity/hypermodularity.com/README.md

 Modularity is a way to extract each part of code, such functions as a generic part instead of group related code together.
 Most languages have modularity structures, such as packages in Java, with hypermodularity we based ons separated functions.

+# Hipermodularity on monolith

+## Packages, Dependencies, Classes

+based on packages and namespaces the Classnames are overrided, but not each function/class method can be overrided.
+So we should based on sperated functions to make it.

+Going forward with such idea it's better to create each function separatly.

-Architects need to be aware of how products are packaged by developers and it has major architectural consequences.
+In another way, The Architects need to be aware of how products are packaged by developers and it has major architectural consequences.
 For example, if many packages are closely coupled together, it becomes more difficult to reuse one of them.